awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-beanstalk-configurationtemplate.md

 *Update requires*: [Some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)

 `PlatformArn`  <a name="cfn-elasticbeanstalk-configurationtemplate-platformarn"></a>
-The Amazon Resource Name \(ARN\) of the custom platform\.
+The Amazon Resource Name \(Arn\) of the custom platform\.
 For more information, see [ Custom Platforms](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/custom-platforms.html) in the *AWS Elastic Beanstalk Developer Guide*\.
 If you specify `PlatformArn`, then don't specify `SolutionStackName`\.
  *Required*: No
  *Type*: String